Dommy2002/AI-Text-Summarizer-app/README.md

 ## Acknowledgements

-I would like to acknowledge Madama Cecilia Nanfuka for her guidance and encouaragement to take on this course and the project.
+I would like to acknowledge Madam Cecilia Nanfuka for her guidance and encouaragement to take on this course and the project.
 ## Authors

 Dominic Mogeni